Skip to main content

 • Ensure PostgreSQL is running

-• Verify database credentials in .env
+• Verify database credentials in server/.env

 • Check if database was created properly